 How can you benefit from meth addiction treatment?
-There are five clear positives of drug addiction treatment listed below.
+There are six clear positives of drug addiction treatment listed below.

 Part of meth addiction treatment is learning about addiction and your own addiction journey.
 For instance, you understand how meth affects your brain chemistry and body, the underlying factors of your substance use, and how meth use disorder affects your relationships and the well-being of family and friends.
 Knowledge is power, and once you are through detox, that empowering knowledge will inform the rest of your recovery.